peer-open-source/xara-docs/source/user/manual/model/elements/bearing/3196-ElastomericX.md

 <li>Torsion: a linear elastic model</li>
 <li>Two rotational directions: linear elastic models</li>
 </ul>

-<p>In addition to the behavior captured by existing bearing elements,
-this element can capture following characteristics:</p>
+In addition to the behavior captured by existing bearing elements, this element can capture following characteristics:

 <ol>
 <li>Cavitation and post-cavitation behavior in tension (tag1)</li>
 <li>Variation in critical buckling load capacity due to lateral